torinmb/Spotihype/README.md

   `$ python spotihype.py` your_hypem_username

-2) copy the output and paste it into an empty spotify playlist
+Copy the output and paste it into an empty spotify playlist